CoreOne2/cybersecurity-portfolio/EDR.md

 It organizes an attack into a step-by-step timeline called Tactics (the hacker's goal at each stage) and Techniques (how they achieve that goal)

 ![MITRE Diagram](./mitre.jpg)

+Why it's useful: When security teams find an attack, they use MITRE to say: "Okay, the hacker used Technique X to get in, so they will likely try Technique Y next.
+Let's block that path right now